The 60+ Best Project Management Software To Work Faster In 2023

 15. ClickUp

-ClickUp is a tool with customizable views, including list view, board view (similar to Kanban view), box view (which breaks out individual workload), and calendar view (sorts actions by due date).
-With ClickUp, users can work towards goals, which are the users “mission control center.”
-Other features include a 2-way calendar sync and time-tracking integrations with Toggl, which is why we picked it for this list.
+ClickUp is a project management software with customizable views, similar to Hive.
+ClickUp’s views include list view, board view (similar to Kanban view), box view (which breaks out individual workload), and calendar view (sorts actions by due date).
+With ClickUp, users can work towards goals, which function as a user’s “mission control center.”
+Other features include a 2-way calendar sync and integrations with time-tracking tools like Toggl.

 Cost: ClickUp is free up to 100MB of data.
 After that, pricing starts at $5 per user per month billed annually.